Edge Developer Platform

 Quick Start

-Initialize Account
+Initializing Account

 1. Enter Console: Switch to the "KV Storage" page.

-2. Apply for account activation: Click the "Apply Now" button.
+2. Apply for Account Activation: Click the "Apply Now" button.

 Note: